ScottW514/terraform-provider-datapower/docs/data-sources/documentcryptomap.md

 page_title: "datapower_documentcryptomap Data Source - terraform-provider-datapower"
 subcategory: ""
 description: |-
-  Document Crypto Map
+  A Document Crypto Map indicates which elements, of a complete schema, to encrypt or decrypt.
+The indicated element or elements may also be signed.
 ---

 # datapower_documentcryptomap (Data Source)

-Document Crypto Map
+A Document Crypto Map indicates which elements, of a complete schema, to encrypt or decrypt.
+The indicated element or elements may also be signed.

 ## Example Usage